jtallison/ddem-sound-design/content/Sound-design/Unit7_Video_in_Studio_One_6/index.md

     * With Archive.org, video files from various categories are freely available to download.
 Many of them are in the Public Domain, meaning that their “exclusive intellectual property rights have expired, have been forfeited, have been expressly waived, or are inapplicable.”
 However, due to the times in which some of these older films were produced, some of them may contain offensive content.
 Please be sensitive to this matter if you are looking for videos on Archive.org.
 When downloading, simply choose the best quality file available to you.
     * Many videos on YouTube are likely subject to copyright claims.
 We will be using these videos for educational purposes under the Fair Use doctrine.
 Your video projects will only be shown in class, only stored locally, and deleted from the lab after the projects have been graded.
 Students will assume all legal responsibilities if they decide to distribute these videos elsewhere.
 Use a YouTube downloader site to download videos from YouTube - you should be able to find one easily through an online search.
 2. Once you have your video you will need to utilize a separate software in order to trim the video to a specific scene of your choice.
 This scene should be no longer than 100 seconds, and should begin immediately when playback starts.
 There are a few options for this.
 Each video software has its own unique way of working, so be sure to check out its relevant reference materials.
 There are other softwares available as well, so utilize the one that works best for you!
 3. If using a Mac, iMovie is one of the quick, free options.
 The trimming method is the same as in Studio One.
+Below are a few other options for editing videos.
+All of the below options are available regardless of your operating system
     * Adobe Premiere (Mac and Windows)
     * Davinci Resolve (Mac and Windows)
     * [wevideo.com](https://www.wevideo.com)